Edgegap and AWS GameLift both offer dedicated game server hosting orchestration.

 Latency

-Additionally, it helps game developers avoid static, region-locked matchmaking which helps increase match quality for players.
+Additionally, it helps game developers avoid static, region-locked matchmaking, which helps increase match quality for players.

 AWS states that "latency [is] critical for the best player experience" for multiplayer games.
 AWS provides no further details on its performance to reduce latency.

-When it comes to latency, the total number of locations is most impactful component.As stated in this article, Edgegap’s collaboration with a AAA publisher showed that, despite having the AAA studio’s large number of locations (more than what even most studios would be able to afford), by using traffic from 600,000 transactions and comparing the results with a AAA studio’s current architecture, only Edgegap demonstrated an average latency reduction from 116 milliseconds to a drastic 48 millisecond.
+Edgegap's collaboration with a AAA publisher showed that, despite having the AAA studio's large number of locations (more than what even most studios would be able to afford), by using traffic from 600,000 transactions and comparing the results with a AAA studio's current architecture, only Edgegap demonstrated an average latency reduction from 116 milliseconds to a drastic 48 milliseconds.
+As detailed in this article.

 Scalability